jdieramon/jdieramon.github.io/pages/events.md

 ### 2019
 * JUN
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journal Scientific Reports.
 **Invited Seminar** (Organized by PhD Students IdEP, UCO): "Museo del Prado, Lumière Brothers and Open Data in the Molecular Era".
 University of Cordoba.
 Jun 7, 2019.
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journals :
+  - Scientific Reports
+  - Agronomy

 * MAY
 [International Conference on Legume Genetics and Genomics](http://iclgg2019.com/).
 May 13-17, 2019.
 Dijon, France.